Determination of the strong-coupling constant from the $Z$-boson transverse-momentum distribution: Methodology

 The correlated experimental and theoretical uncertainties are included using the nuisance parameter vectors $\beta_{\textrm{exp}}$ and $\beta_{\textrm{th}}$, respectively.
 Their influence on the data and theory predictions is described by the $\Gamma^{\textrm{exp}}_{ij}$ and $\Gamma^{\textrm{th}}_{ik}$ matrices.
 The index $i$ runs over all $N_{\textrm{data}}$ data points, whereas the index $j$ ($k$) corresponds to the experimental (theoretical) uncertainty nuisance parameters.
 The measurements and the uncorrelated experimental uncertainties are given by $\sigma^{\textrm{exp}}_i$ and $\Delta_i$\,, respectively, and the theory predictions are $\sigma_i^{\textrm{th}}$.
 At each value of $\asmz$, the PDF uncertainties are Hessian profiled according to Eq.~(\ref{eq:chi2prof})~\cite{HERAFitterdevelopersTeam:2015cre}.
 The parameter $g$ of the Gaussian non-perturbative form factor is left free in the fit by adding $g$ variations in Eq.~(\ref{eq:chi2prof}) as an unconstrained nuisance parameter.
 The region of $Z$-boson transverse momentum $\pt < 30$~GeV is considered in the fit.
-Initial-state radiation of photons is estimated with \textsc{Pythia8}~\cite{Sjostrand:2014zea} and the AZ tune of parton shower parameters~\cite{ATLAS:2014alx}, and the predictions are corrected with a bin-by-bin multiplicative factor.
+Initial-state radiation of photons (QED ISR) is estimated at leading-logarithmic accuracy with \textsc{Pythia8}~\cite{Sjostrand:2014zea} and the AZ tune of parton shower parameters~\cite{ATLAS:2014alx}, and the predictions are corrected with a bin-by-bin multiplicative factor.
 The effect on $\asmz$ of including these corrections is $\delta\asmz = -0.0006$.
+Uncertainties are estimated with initial-state photon radiation at next-to-leading logarithmic accuracy~\cite{Cieri:2018sfk}.